wcparham1/tutorial/README.md

 to 127 based on the 7 bits in the first byte of the commit sha1.

-The format of each file is endoded in its name:
+The format of each file is encoded in its name:
 ```
 commit;deforked repo;timestamp;Aliased author;blob;filename;language (as used in WoC);module1;module2;...`